-Figure 6 highlights the main row at the bottom of the wild assign panel.
+Figure 6 highlights the quad button row at the bottom of the wild assign panel.
 This row is known as the wild assign row.
 In Assign, Outputs or Monitor mode this functions as a panel wide row working with various controls in the control cells and mini TFTs above.

-In Wilds mode, the panel is divided up into eight vertical strips.
-In this case the control cell displays in the Wild Assign row each relate to a separate strip of controls.
+In Strips or Wilds mode, the panel is divided up into eight vertical strips.
+In this case the control cell displays in the Wild Assign row each relate to a separate strip of controls per fader.